1. Introduction To This Page

 The simplest of all exams are the most revealing and objective.
 See the peer-reviewed scientific literature supporting the validity of range of motion and muscle spasm evaluations to document your patient's condition.
 Click here to read this four page paper written by Dr. Immerman.

-“Any expert opinion that addresses the probability, risk, incidence, or prevalence of an event occurring or not occurring in an individual or a population is an opinion that must have a foundation in valid epidemiologic concepts and data.
+“Any expert opinion that addresses the probability, risk, incidence, or prevalence of an event occurring or not occurring in an individual or a population is an opinion that must have a foundation in valid epidemiological concepts and data.
 Epidemiology is most simply defined as the scientific study or analysis of populations having similar disease or injury characteristics.
-The proper application of epidemiologic concepts and data to forensic issues is the practice of Forensic Epidemiology.”
+The proper application of epidemiological concepts and data to forensic issues is the practice of Forensic Epidemiology.”
 (Freeman et al, 2008)

 The standards for epidemiologic determinations of cause and effect comprise three basic elements . . .
 Read the full two page statement from Dr. Immerman's reports by clicking here.
 The reference to the journal article is provided.